zozzlethena/docs/pages/tokenomics.md

 ## Rewards

-There are 4 types of rewards on Velodrome Finance.
+There are 4 types of rewards on Velocimeter.

 ### Emissions